 ‘We expect around 9.5 million BEV and PHEV deliveries globally for 2022,’ Irle added.
 ‘Our outlook for 2030 sees 40% of global car sales being BEVs and PHEVs.’

 Economics at play

-When it comes to rising (RVs), Engelskirchen highlighted that the UK was experiencing the most dramatic rise, thanks not just to COVID-19, but also the impact of and the ongoing crisis.
+When it comes to rising car residual values (RVs), Engelskirchen highlighted that the UK was experiencing the most dramatic rise, thanks not just to COVID-19, but also the impact of Brexit and the ongoing semiconductor crisis.
 The UK also struggles as it is the only right-hand drive market in Europe, meaning used cars cannot be imported into the country to make up for a lack of supply.
-Elsewhere, saw a strong economic rebound, which has affected both inflation in the country and the demand for used-vehicles.
+Elsewhere, Poland saw a strong economic rebound, which has affected both inflation in the country and the demand for used-vehicles.

 ‘Strong monetary and fiscal intervention has, so far, been supporting a rather quick V-shaped recovery,’ said Engelskirchen of the main European markets.
 ‘Forecasts improved over the past two years towards the speed of the recovery, but the recent COVID-19 Omicron variant has affected things.
 Rather than creating another wave, however, it has merely put a small “hockey stick” into the recovery trajectory.
 By the second quarter of this year, economies should have caught up again.’

 A depressed supply of new vehicles and a rise in EV sales may not be enough to justify talks of a bubble when it comes to remarketing in the near term, but it is a scenario that could be building in the coming years.